WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.10 - July 11, 2016 =
+* Fix bug when not using company_website field.
+* Improve "Read more" link to behave like standard blog posts.
+* Separate option for a "Read more" link to a page/post.
+* Option to show an indicator bubble for pending testimonials.
+* Include Font Awesome instead of loading via CDN.

 = 2.9.4 - July 2, 2016 =
 * Compatible with FooBox Image Lightbox [Free](https://wordpress.org/plugins/foobox-image-lightbox/) and [Pro](http://fooplugins.com/plugins/foobox/) versions.